-and $\G = \G_{k^*}$ and $\g = \g_{k^*}$.
-The value of $k^*$ given in \eqref{kstar}.
+where $\G = \G_{k^*}$, $\g = \g_{k^*}$ and the value of $k^*$ is given in \eqref{kstar}.
 An upper bound on the expected time $\E (C_{k})$ for $k \le k^*$ particles to coalesce is given in \eqref{expecCk} above, and we can deal with that part separately.